bgamari/ghc-wiki-import/attic/x86-osx-ghc.md

-Recently released, which may be of use and excitement for various Haskell and Mac users, is an Xcode plugin available at [ http://www.hoovy.org/HaskellXcodePlugin/](http://www.hoovy.org/HaskellXcodePlugin/) - works excellent with this build
+That which may be of use and excitement for various Haskell and Mac users, is an Xcode plugin available at [ http://www.hoovy.org/HaskellXcodePlugin/](http://www.hoovy.org/HaskellXcodePlugin/) - works excellent with this build